 There are two types of weather satellites:

-1. Polar-orbiting satellites orbit at low-altitude around the North or South Poles and monitor the entire planet over the course of 10 days to 1 month.
+1. Polar-orbiting satellites orbit at low-altitude around the North or South Pole and monitor the entire planet over the course of 10 days to 1 month.
 The information and data from these satellites are used in weather forecasting.

 2. Geostationary satellites orbit at high-altitude at the equator, at the same speed as the Earth’s rotation, continuously monitoring one section of Earth.
 These satellites can track cloud formations and large storms as well as fires, etc.